If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It is available even for iPad, iPhone, and Android devices!

 - It comes with excellent installation and compilation tutorials.
 That’s something hard to find these days.
-Usually, emulator developers will assume that you already know everything and provide little to no instructions.
+Usually, emulator developers assume you already know everything and provide little to no instructions.
 RetroArch aces in this field.

 - It has an amazing set of features that allows you to customize your gameplay the way you want.